NathanielRose/BMI-AI-site/src/sections/about.md

 ---
-title: The Emerging BioTech Paradigm
+title: The Emerging Biotechnology Paradigm
 type: about
 ---